trustbloc/trustbloc-did-method/docs/overview/trustbloc-did-method.md

-# Bloc DID Method Specification
+# TrustBloc DID Method Specification

-## `did:bloc` Method Specification
+## `did:trustbloc` Method Specification

 ###

-The `did:bloc` DID method allows groups of independent organizations to share custody of a DID registry on a permissioned ledger.
+The `did:trustbloc` DID method allows groups of independent organizations to share custody of a DID registry on a permissioned ledger.

 Independent *stakeholder* organizations which wish to transact with one another using DIDs can come together to form a *consortium* to manage their shared custody of a ledger.